Healthy Homes Assessment Te Awanga

 Te Awanga Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required for all Te Awanga and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is a requirement for all Te Awanga and New Zealand rental homes where it is reasonably practicable to install.

-• Landlords and property managers must keep records to demonstrate the compliance with each Healthy Homes Standards that apply or will apply to your rental home.
+• Property managers and landlords have to keep records to demonstrate conformance with the Healthy Homes Standards that apply or will apply during the tenure of their rental properties.

-• Property managers and private landlords are required to make sure their rental properties conform to the Healthy Homes Standard within 90 days of a new, renewed , or altered tenancy.
+• Property managers and private landlords must make sure their rental properties comply with the Healthy Homes Standard within 90 days of any new, renewed , or altered tenant.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

-• All houses rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes let through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes